 9. Pray every day, and be grateful for every day I wake up.

 10. Based on my research, the following supplements are helpful for brain health as well as numerous other medical conditions: Magnesium, Omega 3, Phosphatdyl Serine, Reservatrol, MCT oil, coconut oil, D3, B12, COQ10………I take all of them.
+I have documented my daily brain health checklist.

 11. Start every day with a lot of water hydration, and Vitamin D (hopefully sunlight)